 CVE-2026-40394: CWE-670 Always-Incorrect Control Flow Implementation in varnish-software Varnish Cache

 Varnish Cache versions prior to 9.
 0. 1 and Varnish Enterprise before 6.
-0. 16r11 contain a vulnerability that can cause a denial of service via a workspace overflow.
-This occurs during the HTTP/2 session upgrade process, where buffer allocation splits the workspace and certain amounts of prefetched data can trigger a daemon panic.
-The issue affects version 9.
-0. 0 of Varnish Cache.
-The vulnerability has a medium severity with a CVSS score of 4.
+0. 16r11 contain a vulnerability that can cause a denial of service via a workspace overflow leading to a daemon panic.
+This occurs during the HTTP/2 session upgrade process when buffer allocation splits the original workspace, and certain amounts of prefetched data cause pipelining operations to exhaust the workspace.
+The vulnerability is identified as CWE-670, relating to always-incorrect control flow implementation.

 AI Analysis